Learn More About Alpha Lambda Delta

 Will I be Required to Attend all the Meetings and Activities?

-We ask that each member attend as many of the activities and meetings as possible.
+We ask that each member attends as many of the activities and meetings as possible.
 The officers try to plan at least one membership meeting and several activities each semester so that you will have activities from which to choose.
 We realize that due to classes and other activities, you will not be able to attend each planned activity, but we do ask that you make an effort to support your local chapter in the activities in which you will be able to participate/attend.

 The Activity Points System: For attendance at each ALD activity, one (1) Activity Point will be granted towards the required five (5) Activity Points needed by your graduation date to receive your ALD honor cord free of charge.
 As you progress through your undergraduate college career, your schedules will become busier and busier.
 Because your first year as an ALD member is your most active year in ALD, you could earn your free ALD honor cord for graduation in this one year, although you may use subsequent years up to your graduation date to earn the five Activity Points.
 As an ALD member, you may wear the ALD honor cord at graduation (“once a member…always a member”): you will have to pay for your ALD honor cord the year of your graduation if you do not earn the total five (5) Activity Points.